k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 #### flask_server.py and flask_server_scaled.py

 These represent the Flask server back end.
 They are both very similar in implementations, but "flask_server.py" is used with the OVA, while "flask_server_scaled.py" is used for the scaled solution.
 The server receives POST and GET requests from the front end and triggers the appropriate scripts/methods.
+They both have configurations to run as services (see [flask.service](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/scripts/flask.service) and [flask_scaled.service](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/scripts/flask_scaled.service) in the repo).

 The forms sent from the UI (packed into FormData objects) are unpacked by the Flask server into a JSON representation, and depending on their contents, this script will call the necessary methods from other scripts.
 For example, if the request is from the Setup form, and it contains a file, the method for handling file uploads will be called along with the method that updates the config.env file.
 It also looks for 'button' in the JSON object (which represents what button was pressed in the UI) to determine what the request is.
 The "button" attribute can contain "generate_load", "stop_individual_test", "setup_config", or "update" for those tasks.